If you are following a ketogenic lifestyle then oftentimes you can find yourself feeling exhausted after an intense workout.

 People may want to use some of the principles of the ketogenic diet but don’t wish to drop the carbohydrates completely every day.

-The principle behind this diet is somewhat comparable to that of a Cyclonic Ketogenic Diet.
+The principle behind this diet is somewhat comparable to that of a cyclonic ketogenic diet or carb cycling.

-Doing this gives your body the energy it needs to lift with a higher volume and at higher intensities and increase the effectiveness of your workout.
+Doing this gives your body the energy it needs to lift with a higher volume, higher intensity and sequentially increase the effectiveness of your workout.

-Athletes involved in high-intensity sprinting exercises will also likely want to use a targeted ketogenic diet as this type of training requires carbohydrates in the system beforehand if you hope to produce optimal results.
+Athletes involved in high-intensity sprinting exercises will also likely want to use a targeted ketogenic diet plan.
+Bodybuilders and weightlifters who perform anaerobic exercise receive the same benefit.

-The same rules apply for a keto diet for bodybuilding to build muscle and burn fat.
+The same rules apply to a keto diet for bodybuilding to build muscle and burn fat.
+Studies show carbohydrate ingestion during or immediately after resistance exercise is shown to increase post-exercise insulin and growth hormone levels, which can lead to improved protein synthesis.(4)

 On a low carbohydrate diet sprinting is usually not something most people should be doing.

-Especially if calories are low as it’s going to be hard to do compared to someone that is consuming a standard, higher carbohydrate diet.
+If calories are low as it’s going to be harder to perform HIIT compared to someone that is consuming a standard, higher carbohydrate diet.

-To start up a targeted ketogenic diet just follow the method regarding protein consumption as a standard ketogenic diet but allow an extra amount depending on how hard you workout.
+To start up a targeted ketogenic diet first follow the method regarding protein consumption as a standard ketogenic diet but allow an extra amount depending on how hard you workout.

 Then determine the number of calories of carbohydrates you wish to consume before and after your workouts.